cljfx/cljfx/README.md

 ### Atoms

-Example above works, but not very convenient: what we'd really like is to have a single global state as a value in an atom, derive our description of JavaFX state from this value, and change this atom's contents instead.
+Example above works, but it's not very convenient: what we'd really like is to have a single global state as a value in an atom, derive our description of JavaFX state from this value, and change this atom's contents instead.
 Here is how it's done:
 ```clj